Introduction

 Why Do I Need a Current Account?

-The main reason to open a current account (Girokonto) is to get your blocked amount (currently,€992) into your current account because you cannot directly withdraw it from the blocked account.
+The main reason to open a current account (Girokonto) is to receive your blocked amount (currently €992) into it, as you cannot withdraw it directly from the blocked account.
 Providers explicitly require you to provide details of your German current account for them to release monthly funds.
-Additionally, you need current account for regular basis to pay for grocery, rent and utilities and online purchases.
+Additionally, you need a current account to pay for groceries, rent, utilities, and online purchases.

 Do you need a Blocked Account for the second year of your studies in Germany?